pism/pism/doc/sphinx/contributing/git-branches.rst

 is not a good idea since it confuses commit history.

-When a released version of the code needs a fix, a "bug-fix" branch is created from the `master` branch.
-When the implementation of a fix is complete, the bug-fix branch is merged into `master` (and `master` is tagged to mark the new bug-fix release) and into `dev` so that the fix is included in the next major release.
+When a released version of the code needs a fix, a "bug-fix" branch is created from the `main` branch.
+When the implementation of a fix is complete, the bug-fix branch is merged into `main` (and `main` is tagged to mark the new bug-fix release) and into `dev` so that the fix is included in the next major release.

 In |pism-github-url| branches are named using the name of the person responsible for the